 How do I commend staff or express my thanks?

 You can submit a Mitzvah Gram either by paper or electronically.
-Found at the reception desk or by clicking here, you write a brief description of the mitzvah (good deed) and your personal message of thanks.
+Found at the reception desk, write a brief description of the mitzvah (good deed) and your personal message of thanks.
 The staff member will receive a copy of the Mitzvah Gram and another copy will be placed in his or her personnel file.

 Who do I contact to discuss a bill?